 Yes, when I lifted the hood on that “all-new” American in the dealer showroom, I just about decided to head back to Austria.
 There, down in the bowels of its snug little engine compartment sat a flat head six.
 So much for “all-new”.
 As a kid, I knew I was looking at 1920′s or 1930′s state of the art.
 This was, by far, the last flat head in an American car.

 I might have been dismayed then by the primitive little 195.6 cubic inch long-stroke six that made all of 90 (gross) hp, maybe about 75 or 78 in today’s net ratings.
 But now, I revel in its simple visual delights.
-Yes, the jet age had not yet arrived under the American’s hood.
-And the flat head lumbered on in the American through 1965.
+No, the jet age had not yet arrived under the American’s hood, where its flat head six lumbered on through 1965.

 No, that’s not a stock air cleaner on that little carb.
 These sturdy-enough mills preferred to spend their lives chugging along at between 1000 and 2500 rpm.
 Anything much above that felt strained already.

-This Rambler is best enjoyed (visually) as a humorous time capsule, as well as its many details.
+This Rambler is best enjoyed (visually) as a humorous time capsule, as are its many details.
 Like the trademark finely-ribbed aluminum window frames: a better solution.
 Even if they did eventually get old.

 The truth is, I’ve come full circle, and love this little ugly American, with its too-narrow track and all.
 And of course, I’m not the only one.
 Its owner is a young woman, who recently picked it up.
 It’s madly cool now; even more so than all the more prolific old Falcons young folks are driving now.
 A wide-hipped boxy Rambler American: it doesn’t get much hipper than that, literally.